RandomKiddo/gameproject/GithubTutorial.md

 4. Where it says "Commit New File" in the first box, add a small and concise description of the file(s) uploaded.
 5. Click "Commit ..."

+A note about github file uploading: If a file is already present, it will not create two files.
+Instead, github will replace the old file, as it recognizes that you are trying to update an old file.
+If there is no file with the name present it just adds it.
+Please do not edit or override someone else's file (without their permission at least).

 ___

 ### Issues in Github